Meet some of the people who make Bede happen. To get in touch, please visit our Contact page.

 Bede Council of Management (board of trustees) October 2023

 Jerry is a safety and risk management professional with experience of working at senior level in the commercial, public and third sector.
 He specialises in practical and sensible risk management, governance and operational delivery.

 Vice Chair: Julie Cotton

 Alison has worked for many years as an editor and editorial director in the travel industry.
-She got to know Bede through her work at Belmond, as Chair of the company’s corporate social responsibility committee.
-Alison became a Bede trustee in 2018.
+She got to know Bede through her work as Chair of her company’s corporate social responsibility committee.
+Her focus is the Bede Starfish Domestic Abuse programme.

 Caroline is a freelance editor and editorial tutor.
 She has worked in the book publishing industry for nearly three decades.
 Caroline has been a trustee of Bede House for 25 years, including several as Chair of trustees.
-She takes a particular interest in the Bede Youth project and fundraising.
+She takes a particular interest in the Bede’s youth work and fundraising.

 Senior Management Team